Myopia Management

 Myopia

-Myopia1 is a long-term, progressive eye disease characterized by excess eye elongation, associated sight-threatening risks and blurry distance vision.
+Myopia1 is a long-term, progressive eye disease characterized by excess eye elongation (growth), associated sight-threatening risks and blurry distance vision.

 INCREASING GLOBAL EPIDEMIC